lupyuen/lupyuen.github.io/src/sensor.md

 [(__@cImport__ is documented here)](https://ziglang.org/documentation/master/#Import-from-C-Header-File)

-At the top of our Zig App we set the __#define Macros__ that will be referenced by the C Header Files coming up.
+At the top we set the __#define Macros__ that will be referenced by the NuttX Header Files coming up.

-The settings above are specific to Apache NuttX RTOS and the BL602 RISC-V SoC. [(Here's why)](https://github.com/lupyuen/visual-zig-nuttx#sensor-test-app-in-c)
+The settings above are specific to NuttX for BL602. [(Here's why)](https://github.com/lupyuen/visual-zig-nuttx#sensor-test-app-in-c)

-Next comes a workaround for a __C Macro Error__ that appears on Zig with Apache NuttX RTOS...
+Next comes a workaround for a __C Macro Error__ that appears on Zig with NuttX...

 ```zig
   // Workaround for "Unable to translate macro: undefined identifier `LL`"